For more information on the Command Training Center, call: 602-534-2373.

 The Command Training Center is divided into several sections to replicate an incident as realistically as possible, from dispatch to knockdown.

-Communications: An actual dispatching console, located in a side room, allows a 911 fire dispatcher to “dispatch” the incidents.
+Communications: An actual dispatching console, allows a 911 fire dispatcher to “dispatch” the incidents.
 This provides experience for the dispatcher and allows instructors to track the communications that can be used later in the critiques.

 Classrooms: Two classrooms are used for various training sessions, and during simulations they serve as a staging area and as a place to conduct critiques of the incident.
 The critiques are used to reinforce the positive results and provide discussion of those areas that need to be reviewed.
-A portable cart is used to hold the mobile computer terminal that provides preplans, maps, response vehicle locations via GPS and communications.
+The mobile computer terminal that provides preplans, maps, response vehicle locations via GPS and communications is installed in the Battalion truck prop and the CRV prop.
 The terminal is the same as the one installed in all Phoenix apparatus.